Paul TenHaken

-Paul Joseph TenHaken (born November 13, 1977) is an American businessman and website developer who has served as the mayor of Sioux Falls, South Dakota since May 15, 2018.
+Paul Joseph TenHaken (born November 13, 1977) is an American businessman and website developer who served as the mayor of Sioux Falls, South Dakota from 2018 to 2026.

 Early life and education

 TenHaken was born in Sioux Center, Iowa, to parents Lyle and Beth TenHaken.
 He was raised in Worthington, Minnesota.
 TenHaken attended Dordt College and received his degree in graphic design in 2000.
 Upon graduation, TenHaken moved to Sioux Falls, South Dakota, and worked as the mascot of the Sioux Falls Skyforce.
 He attended the University of Sioux Falls and received an MBA in 2004.

 Business career

 TenHaken founded Click Rain, a marketing technology agency in Sioux Falls, in 2008.
 TenHaken was named one of Entrepreneur magazine's Top 10 Emerging Entrepreneurs as well as South Dakota Young Entrepreneur of the Year.
 TenHaken is also the co-founder of the Dispatch Project, a non-profit that organizes overseas mission opportunities for business leaders.
 His efforts have received accolades from Entrepreneur Magazine, When Work Works, Inc. Magazine, and Sioux Falls Business Journal.